leomdg/coopsys/README.md

 # coopsys (2011-2012)

-This is a subgroup of files from a single-page, partially real-time, fully asynchronic closed network web application.
+This is a subgroup of files from a single-page, partially real-time, fully asynchronic web application.

 A userguide is available with screenshots in the repository.